City of Revelstoke company owes millions - BC Local News

 However, Geoff Battersby, former chair of RCEC, said expansion of the company is limited and even if RCEC did entice more customers, profits will always be marginal.

-RCEC burns wood residue from Downie Timber and uses a biomass boiler to produce hot water for heating.
+RCEC burns wood residue from Downie Timber, a sawmill in Revelstoke and uses a biomass boiler to produce hot water for heating.

 As of 2018, the RCEC has unpaid bills totaling more than $2 million from unpaid dividends, loans and long term debts.